 My son is in a gifted program at school.
 They don’t focus on pushing first graders into second and third grade math – getting years ahead of their peers on the basic curriculum wouldn’t gain them much in the long run.
 Instead, they go deeper and explore things beyond the basic curriculum.
-For example, where his mainstreamed class is learning basic two dimensional shapes with worksheets, the enrichment class is playing with shapes hands-on, including three dimensional shapes, building them with paper and with building toys, Tangrams, Pattern Blocks, Pentominoes and Blokus.
+For example, where his mainstreamed class is learning basic two dimensional shapes with worksheets, the enrichment class is playing with shapes hands-on, including three dimensional shapes, building them with paper and with building toys like Tangrams, Pattern Blocks, Pentominoes and Blokus.
 All this hands-on play will give my son a much deeper and richer understanding of shapes that will carry through his later education in geometry.

 Most Recommended Resources

 I looked at many sources when preparing to write this series of posts, these are the ones I think parents and teachers will find most helpful.